dknoma/diffserv/README.md

 ./waf --run "spq-example --config=config.json"
 ```

-This command  will let the UDP application run with compression enabled, and it will set the PointToPointNetDevice's Data Rate to 8Mbps.
+This command will run the SPQ example.